Inflation (2025): Beyond Single-Field Slow-Roll Inflation

 \section{Beyond Single-Field Slow-Roll Inflation}

 There are numerous possible scenarios beyond the simplest single-field models of slow-roll inflation.
-These include models with features in the potential leading to deviations from slow-roll, as well as theories in which non-canonical fields are considered, such as k-inflation~\cite{ArmendarizPicon:1999rj} or DBI inflation~\cite{Alishahiha:2004eh}, and multiple-field models, such as the curvaton scenario~\cite{Enqvist:2001zp,*Lyth:2001nq,*Moroi:2001ct}.
-As well as altering the single-field slow-roll predictions for the primordial curvature power spectrum (\ref{inflation:eq:defPzeta}) and the tensor-scalar ratio (\ref{inflation:eq:singlefieldr}), they may introduce new quantities that vanish in single-field slow-roll models, such as isocurvature matter perturbations, corresponding to entropy fluctuations in the photon-to-matter ratio, at first order:
+These include models with features in the potential leading to deviations from slow roll, as well as theories in which non-canonical fields are considered, such as k-inflation~\cite{ArmendarizPicon:1999rj} or DBI inflation~\cite{Alishahiha:2004eh}, and multiple-field models, such as the curvaton scenario\cite{Enqvist:2001zp,Lyth:2001nq,Moroi:2001ct}.
+As well as altering the single-field slow-roll predictions for the primordial curvature power spectrum (\Eq{inflation:eq:defPzeta}) and the tensor-scalar ratio (\Eq{inflation:eq:singlefieldr}), they may introduce new quantities that vanish in single-field slow-roll models, such as isocurvature matter perturbations, corresponding to entropy fluctuations in the photon-to-matter ratio, at first order:

-Another possibility is non-Gaussianity in the distribution of the primordial curvature perturbation (see Chap.
-29, ``Cosmic Microwave Background'' review), encoded in higher-order correlators such as the primordial bispectrum~\cite{Bartolo:2004if}
+Another possibility is non-Gaussianity in the distribution of the primordial curvature perturbation (see Chap. \ref{microwave}, ``Cosmic Microwave Background'' review), encoded in higher-order correlators such as the primordial bispectrum~\cite{Bartolo:2004if}

 which is often expressed in terms of a dimensionless non-linearity parameter\\